ome/bio-formats-documentation/sphinx/users/index.rst

 ========================

 Several third-party libraries and applications use Bio-Formats to read and write imaging formats.
-The list below includes the projects registered as :imagesc:`Community partners <about-the-community-partners-category/33685>` on the image.sc forum and use Bio-Formats for reading imaging file formats.
+The list below includes the projects registered as :imagesc:`Community partners <about-the-community-partners-category/33685>` on the image.sc forum which are known to use Bio-Formats for reading imaging file formats.
 The forum is the primary discussion channel for these software projects and should be used for any questions regarding installation, development or usage:

 - :imagesc:`BiofilmQ <tag/biofilmq/1389>`
 - :imagesc:`BioFormats.NET <tag/biology-tools/2947>`
+- :imagesc:`CellProfiler <tag/cellprofiler/61>`
 - :imagesc:`Icy <tag/icy/73>`
 - :imagesc:`MIB <tag/mib/1155>`
 - :imagesc:`μManager <tag/micro-manager/252>`